 Digital Marketing Manager

 Digital marketers create marketing strategies that help organizations reach a broader audience and gain a greater online presence.
-To do this, they require knowledge in SEO, the use of social media platforms, and web development.
-Some companies require a Bachelor’s Degree in Marketing, but experience from a community college or entry-level jobs can also help you enter the field.
+To do this, they require knowledge of SEO, the use of social media platforms, and web development.
+Landing jobs at Nike, Amazon, or other major companies may require a Bachelor’s Degree in Marketing, but experience from a community college or entry-level jobs can also help you enter the field.

 Virtual assistants can work full-time, part-time, or temporarily.
 Their general responsibilities include providing support to their clients, replying to emails, answering phone calls, transcribing data, and organizing schedules and meetings.
 There are many remote opportunities for this type of work, especially in a business-related field.